 a. coming across a word you don’t know because it doesn’t pertain to your vocabulary;

-To prepare yourself for CILS, CELI or PLIDA exams there is a simple exercise:
+To prepare yourself for CILS, CELI or PLIDA exams there is a simple exercise you can do:

 – Listen to the recording and write down all the keywords you hear.
 Do you fully understand what the passage is about?
 If not, listen to the passage a second time.